 Postoperative medications (eg, topical antibiotic drops, topical steroid drops) are administered.
 Then, a see-through bubble shield is placed over the eye to prevent inadvertent rubbing of the eye.

-One of the great advantages of LASIK over other refractive procedures is the ease and safety of performing enhancement surgery.[16]
+One of the great advantages of LASIK over other refractive procedures is the ease and safety of performing enhancement surgery.[49]
 Enhancements should be postponed until the refractive error is stable, usually about 3 months postoperatively.
-It is common to wait longer, up to 6 months, for patients who experience an overcorrection because this will often regress.[17]
-The corneal flap created by a microkeratome can usually be lifted easily within the first several years after surgery; beyond this time period, consideration should be given to alternate methods of refractive enhancement such as PRK performed on the flap surface without lifting.
+It is common to wait longer, up to 6 months, for patients who experience an overcorrection because this will often regress.[50]
+The corneal flap created by a microkeratome usually can be lifted easily within the first several years after surgery; beyond this period, consideration should be given to alternate methods of refractive enhancement such as PRK performed on the flap surface without lifting.
+Surgeons should counsel their patients that epithelial ingrowth is more common with enhancements versus primary LASIK procedures, and is particularly more common if the primary surgery was performed more than 3 years prior to the enhancement.[51, 52]

 Noting the original depth plate and the hinge location is helpful when primary LASIK is performed; this helps prevent tearing the hinge accidentally.
 Tearing can occur if the surgeon anticipates a nasal hinge, but a superior hinge was used previously.